puresalt/garden/state/README.md

 ## Requirements

-Not an exact science yet this originally ran in productio with:
+Not an exact science yet this originally ran in production with:

 * Debian 10 (Buster)
 * Redis 5.0.3